ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/DATTO THINGS TO DO.md

 * BRC
 * LA

 The jobs I am setting on these sites run every hour, until the end of the month.
-All the machines need to do would go
+All the machines need to do would be online to grab the job.

+P.S.
+If you haven't tried signing into Cerberus Datto or missed the invite please send me an email.

+Thank you all for helping get to this point!